Chih-Che-Fang/MyBookStore2/docs/design.md

 ## Concurency / Race Condition Protection
 When a RPC server receives a new client request, its message handler will launch a new thread to process the message.
 To enable concurrent message processing, our peer-to-peer distributed system use a shared file to store the information of each peer (Ex. product, type, item count, etc...).
 Therefore, the information of each peer needs to be protected and we used a lock to protect the shared peer information.
 When a peer read/write its data, we ensured the whole operation and process is atomic and therefore avoid the race condition.
 To be more specific, it avoids that a seller with only 1 item sell multiple products to products to a buyer (Since a seller may send multiple replies to different buyers)

-## Peer Shared Information Format
+## Book Initialization Log
-We store the shared peer information and named it as info-id with the format:
+We store the book initialization information and named it as catalog_log with the format:
 Format = **[type peerID Product NeighborID Count TestName]**

 **type:** Indicate whether the peer is a buyer, seller, or no-role.
 When the value is "na", the system randomly assigns a type to this peer.